-She’d never shown any reaction to fireworks before, but again, we’d never been that close.
+The Aussiedor had never shown any reaction to fireworks before, but again, we’d didn’t realize we were so close.

 When the pyrotechnics began, Lucy went into panic mode and shot out pulling Jerry over in his chair then proceeded to clear a path in her wake.
-I ran through the crowd after her fearing if she got lost, we might never find her in a strange place.
+I ran through the crowd fearing we might never find her in an unfamiliar place like this if she became lost.
 Thankfully, a man seeing my situation stepped on her leash as she passed and stopped her.
 By then, Jerry had caught up with us, and we couldn’t get out of there fast enough.

 It reminds me of Mason, the son of friends.
 As a child, he had a hard time staying in his own bed and getting to sleep at night because of his fears.
 One night, his dad put him back in his bed again and reminded him as he had many times before that God was with him.

 The little fellow said, “I know, but I want somebody with skin on them.”

 Don’t we just crave the presence of God in skin?
 Someone we can touch, hold, and lean against.

 But then there’s this thing called faith, the “evidence of things not seen,” wrote a man who dealt with fears of his own.
 The apostle Paul wrote to the Corinthians he was with them “. . . in weakness, and in fear, and in much trembling” (I Corinthians 2:3).

 But God told Paul in a vision one night, “Do not be afraid; keep on speaking, do not be silent.
 For I am with you, and no one is going to attack and harm you, because I have many people in this city” (Acts 18:9-10).